rahil627/fighting-game-anarchy/docs/index.md

 did the layout thing inclue the toc above this line?

-i manually included the toc below this line

 {% include toc.html %}
+i manually included the toc below above this line

 Welcome home!